mkwhitacre/devcon_2013_higher_order/games-processing-crunch/README.md

 To run the example enter the following command on the Hadoop node:

-`hadoop jar game-processing-crunch-1.0-SNAPSHOT.jar com.mkwhit.Main <VgChartz HTML directory in HDFS> <Metacritic JSON directory in HDFS> <Output Destination>`
+`hadoop jar game-processing-crunch-1.0-SNAPSHOT.jar com.mkwhitacre.Main <VgChartz HTML directory in HDFS> <Metacritic JSON directory in HDFS> <Output Destination>`

 So as an example the command might be:

-`hadoop jar games-processing-crunch-1.0-SNAPSHOT.jar com.mkwhit.Main /example/game_bigdata/game_bigdata/vgchartz.com/data/vgchartz.com_processed /example/game_bigdata/game_bigdata/metacritic.com/data/metacritic.com_processed /example/output`
+`hadoop jar games-processing-crunch-1.0-SNAPSHOT.jar com.mkwhitacre.Main /example/game_bigdata/game_bigdata/vgchartz.com/data/vgchartz.com_processed /example/game_bigdata/game_bigdata/metacritic.com/data/metacritic.com_processed /example/output`

 You can use the link provided to watch the progress of the job.